mloning/website/README.md

 ## Local development

+* `gh repo clone https://github.com/mloning/website . -- --recurse-submodules` to clone the repo with the theme as a [git submodule]
-* `git submodule update --init --recursive` to update the theme as a [git submodule]
+* `git submodule update --init --recursive` to update the theme from the git submodule
 * `hugo server --verbose --buildDrafts --buildFuture --navigateToChanged` to start the Hugo server with hot reloading
 * `hugo new posts/<name>.md` to create a new draft in `content/posts/`